EaronEdwards/event-store-client/README.md

 Reads events from a specific stream, in order (backward = newest first, forward = oldest first).

 * streamId - The name of the stream (string)
-* fromEventNumber - The number of the event to start at
+* fromEventNumber - The number of the event to start at (Long)
 * maxCount - The maximum number of events to return (counting down from fromEventNumber)
 * resolveLinkTos - True, if links to events from other streams should be resolved (ie: for events re-published by a projection)
 * requireMaster - True, if this request must be processed by the master server in the cluster